 Introduction

-With the increase of global mobile and fixed broadband penetration, the growth of accesses with high-speed broadband connections, as well as the rapid adoption of connected devices, consumers have been provided with access to a wide variety of over-the-top (OTT), some of which may supplement traditional [voice, messaging and audiovisual services] provided by telecommunications operators, adding features that would not otherwise be delivered.
+With the increase of global mobile and fixed broadband penetration, the growth of accesses with high-speed broadband connections, as well as the rapid adoption of connected devices, consumers have been provided with access to a wide variety of over-the-top (OTT), some of which may supplement traditional, international [voice and messaging services] provided by telecommunications operators, adding features that would not otherwise be delivered.
+The changes underway in the industry are supplementing existing services and are a natural evolution of existing technologies.

-These OTT are reshaping and expanding the entire communications ecosystem, whilst they have been strengthening ubiquitous connectivity and providing social and economic benefits to consumers worldwide and the global economy.
-At the same time, the economic impact on the traditional model of telecommunications industry and on telecom operators is being increasingly analysed.
+These OTT have the potential to benefit the entire international telecommunication services ecosystem, whilst they have been strengthening ubiquitous connectivity and providing social and economic benefits to consumers worldwide and the global economy.
+At the same time, the potential economic impact on the traditional model of the international telecommunications industry and on telecom operators is being increasingly analysed.

-Consideration of the economic impact of OTTs should be based upon recognition of the fundamental differences between traditional telecommunications operators and OTTs, including inter alia, control of broadband Internet access, level of regulatory exposure, barriers to entry, competitive environment, level of substitutability between OTTs and traditional telecom services and interconnection to public networks.
+Consideration of that potential economic impact of OTTs should include an understanding of the fundamental differences between traditional telecommunications services and OTTs, including inter alia, provision of network connectivity, level of regulatory exposure, ease of market entry, competitive environment, level of substitutability between OTTs and traditional telecom services and interconnection to public switched telephone networks.

-In particular, determination of competitive scenarios involving OTT and traditional telecommunications services should consider the complexity of their interrelationship.
-In some cases, they may deliver similar functionalities, in other areas they may be supplementary, whereas in other aspects, OTT may exceed what traditional telecom services typically deliver.
+In particular, determination of competitive scenarios involving OTT and traditional telecommunications services should consider the complexity of their symbiotic interrelationship.
+In some cases, they may deliver similar functionalities, in other areas they may be supplementary, whereas in other aspects, OTT provide different functionalities than traditional telecom services typically deliver.

 Scope

-This Recommendation addresses the need for promoting fair competition, consumer protection, dynamic innovation, sustainable investment and infrastructure development, accessibility and affordability of international services to the largest part of their population in relation to the global growth of [relevant] OTTs.
+This Recommendation addresses the need for promoting competition, consumer protection, dynamic innovation, sustainable investment and infrastructure development, accessibility and affordability of public international telecommunication services to the largest part of their population in relation to the global growth of relevant OTTs.
+It also recognizes the need to consider fundamental technical differences between OTTs and public international telecommunication services.

 Definitions

-[For purposes of this Recommendation, we adopt the following working definition of Over-The-Top (OTT):

-An over-the-top (OTT) service is a service delivered over the public Internet that may supplement or potentially substitute traditional telecommunications services.

-The scope of this recommendation is bounded to OTT services.]
+Because the definition of OTT is a matter of national sovereignty and varies between Member States, no attempt to define the term is made or inferred in this Recommendation.

 Abbreviations and Acronyms